Medical Assisting (MASG)

 - Students are limited to two attempts at successful completion of any medical assistant program (including Central Carolina Technical College).
 A withdrawal “W”, “WA” or “WF” constitutes an attempt at a MED course and will count as one attempt to complete the program.

-- Students must maintain current BLS (Basic Life Support - Provider) and annual tuberculin skin test (PPD) to remain in the program.
+- Students must maintain current BLS (Basic Life Support - Provider) and annual tuberculin skin test (TST) to remain in the program.

 Transfers or Readmissions